 The size of symbols can be adjusted dynamically across their visible scale range to reduce visual density at smaller scales while retaining an appropriate relative size at larger scales.
 Typically, these differences in symbol size are subtle across the visible scale range.
 You want to maintain a symbol size appropriate for the feature density at each scale without introducing noticeable increases in size.

 An example is adjusting the size of the symbol used to draw streets.
 At larger scales, streets should be appropriately wide as they run between buildings.
-If they are too narrow, they look unnatural relative to the buildings or other nearby features and will not adequately represent the landscape.
+If they are too narrow, they look unnatural relative to the buildings and other nearby features and will not adequately represent the landscape.
 At smaller scales, streets should be narrow enough to not interfere with other more important features, yet still give an indication of urban density.

 Scale-based symbol sizing is only available in 2D maps.
 It is not available in 3D scenes.